 Legally operating online medicine suppliers must have the official European logo on their website.
 The logo means the supplier is registered as an authorised supplier.
 In the Netherlands, suppliers need to register with the CIBG, part of the Ministry of Health, Welfare and Sport.
 The CIBG checks the online pharmacy.
-If they are legally authorised to sell the medicines, they are put on the list of authorised suppliers.
+If they are legally authorised to sell the medicines, they are put on the list of authorised suppliers (in Dutch).

 The consumer clicks on the logo to access the website www.aanbiedersmedicijnen.nl.
-The online supplier must appear on the List of Suppliers on this website.
+The online supplier must appear on the List of Suppliers (in Dutch) on this website.
 The list also specifies the medicines the supplier is allowed to sell.

 By 9 February 2019, prescription medicines must bear 2 safety features:

 a unique codeBefore giving the medicines to the patient, the pharmacist checks that the code appears in a medicines database.
 If it does, the medicine is genuine;

 an anti-tampering deviceThe manufacturer must use this on packaging so that the pharmacist can see if it has been tampered with.
 One example is a hologram seal.